mramshaw/DynamoDB/README.md

 * Apparently rebranded from Azure DocumentDB in 2017

-[I am largely unfamiliar with Azure so I won't be examining this product.]
+[I am unfamiliar with Azure so I won't be examining this product.]

 [CouchBase](http://www.couchbase.com/)